 K-12 Engineering PD—LinkEngineering, the National Science Foundation-sponsored online community of practice, offers helpful learning resources.
 Learn more.

-NEW!
 Chemical Engineering Careers—a new YouTube series launched by the Camille and Henry Dreyfus Foundation aims to convey the major positive impact that chemical engineers and scientists have on society.
 Each video includes a proposed lesson for incorporating the cutting edge research into the classroom.
 Learn more.

 STEM Careers—show students what engineers do with Discovering You: Engineering Your World, a new video series from NBCLearn, Chevron, and ASEE.
 Learn more.